-Google Chrome to improve Background Tabs Performance
+Google will significantly improve Chrome's Background Tabs Performance

 Google tests Background Tab loading boost